 Sleep talking usually isn’t a serious medical condition, but there are times when it might be appropriate to see a doctor.

 If your sleep talking is so extreme that it’s interfering with your quality of sleep or if you’re overly exhausted and can’t concentrate during the day, talk to your doctor.
-In rare situations, sleep talking can occur with more serious problems, like a psychiatric disorder or nighttime seizures.
+In rare situations, sleep talking with more serious problems, like a psychiatric disorder or nighttime seizures.

 If you suspect that your sleep talking is a symptom of another, more serious sleep disorder, such as sleep walking or sleep apnea, it’s helpful to see a doctor for a full examination.
 If you start sleep talking for the first time after the age of 25, schedule an appointment with a doctor.
 Sleep talking later in life may be caused by an underlying medical condition.